PowerOffice/go-api/README.md

 Developer support is provided via e-mail: [go-api@poweroffice.no](mailto:go-api@poweroffice.no)

-Bugs and issues can be reported using the [github issue tracker](https://github.com/PowerOffice/go-api/issues)
+Bugs and issues can be reported using the [GitHub issue tracker](https://github.com/PowerOffice/go-api/issues)